NHA-ABDM/UHI/README.md

 ### Structure

-[schemas](Schemas) - this folder stores the schemas used in UHI Protocol [specification](Specification) - this folder stores the API specifications for UHI Protocol [src](Src) - this folder stores opensource code for various UHI components like Gateway, Network Registry etc.
+[Schemas](schemas) - this folder stores the schemas used in UHI Protocol [Specification](specification) - this folder stores the API specifications for UHI Protocol [Src](src) - this folder stores opensource code for various UHI components like Gateway, Network Registry etc.

 ## See It in Action